BaseMax/LaravelBlogAssignment/README.md

 ## Introduction

-This project is an assignment for Laravel web framework.
-The goal is to create a basic web application with user authentication and CRUD functionality for a blog.
+This project is an assignment for Laravel web framework. a basic blog with user authentication and CRUD functionality.

 ## Requirements
 - PHP 7.4 or higher